Cannabis strain: Alternative classifications

 There is an increasing discussion about whether the differences between species adequately represents the variability found within the genus Cannabis.

 There are five chemotaxonomic types of cannabis: one with high levels of THC, one which is more fibrous and has higher levels of CBD, one that is an intermediate between the two, another one with high levels of cannabigerol (CBG), and the last one almost without cannabinoids.

 There has also been a recent movement to characterize strains based on their reported subjective effects.

-For example, WoahStork has used machine learning algorithms to classify strains into six Distinct Activity groups.
+Legality

+Plant breeding is subject to a different set of rules and regulations, at times contradictory.
+The International Union for the Protection of New Varieties of Plants (UPOV Convention) grants limited proprietary rights to breeders over their seeds, under certain conditions.
+In parallel, and often in a conflicting way, a series of dispositions aiming to fight against biopiracy require breeders to prove that the free, prior and informed consent was obtained from the communities (often Indigenous peoples or peasant communities) from where the seeds used to breed the new variety originates.
+This is the case in particular of the Nagoya Protocol, a treaty complementing the Convention on Biological Diversity, in force since 2014 (2017 in the European Union).

+In 2024, the GRATK Treaty was adopted, preventing national patent offices from granting patents based on biopiracy.
+Patent applicants relying on Cannabis strains will have to disclose the origin of the variety, which often entails compliance under the Nagoya protocol or other similar mechanisms of Access and Benefit Sharing Agreement.